 This post will show you how in details to update or reinstall device drivers.

 3] Create a new partition on your removable drive

 If you never connected your hard drive to your PC earlier and are trying to connect it for the first time, then, the drive may not be detected since you do not have any partitions created for it.
-However, the same may be recognized by Windows Disk Management tool.
+However, the same may be recognized by the Windows Disk Management tool.
 So, verify if Disk Management tool can locate the external hard drive.

 Open Disk Management tool, go to Search, type diskmgmt.msc and press Enter.
 If the external drive is found listed in the Disk Management window, simply format it properly, so that it shows up next time you connect it to your PC.

 If you see that the drive is unpartitioned or unallocated, the format and then create a new partition there and see.

 If you need detailed explanations, then this post shows how to create a new Partition using Disk Management Tool.

 4] Disable USB selective suspend setting

 If the methods mentioned above do not yield the desired results then, try disabling the USB selective suspend setting.
 Here’s what you can do.

 Open Power Options from the Control Panel and navigate to Additional power settings.
 Next, click on ‘Change plan settings’ option adjacent to your selected power plan.